insilica/toxindex/README.md

 ### ToxIndex RAP Workflow

 - Users can predict hazard with toxtransformer.
-- Example: User enters prompt "Is PFOA hepatotoxic?"
+- Example: User enters prompt: _"Is PFOA hepatotoxic?"_
 - System creates a task, adds it to a table, sends it to the workflow, and creates a webhook for activities/results.

-See tasks in `pfoa_tasks.md` for more details.

 ---

 ## Tech Stack

 - **Frontend:** React, Tailwind CSS, Vite, TypeScript
-- **Backend:** Flask, Eventlet, Celery
+- **Backend:** Flask, Eventlet, Celery, Postgres, Flyway
-- **Data:** Langchain, Agno, Scikit-learn, Postgres, Flyway
+- **Data:** Langchain, Agno, Scikit-learn
-- **Deployment:** Gunicorn on EC2

 ---

 ## Contributing

-Please open issues or submit pull requests.
+Contributions are welcome!
+Please open issues or submit pull requests for improvements.

 ---

 ## License

-TBD
+Distributed under the MIT License.
+See `LICENSE` for more information.